erfan2255/FreeJ2ME-Knulli/README.md

 # FreeJ2ME on Knulli
 FreeJ2ME is a free and open source J2ME emulator with a focus on Java games.
-It was designed to run on Knulli H700 RG35xx family using Libretro and RetroArch
+It is ready to run on Knulli H700 RG35xx family using Libretro and RetroArch

 Play java games on rg35xx h700 device